Log1x/sage-svg/README.md

 While I do have my fork of [Blade SVG](https://github.com/adamwathan/blade-sage-svg) called [Blade SVG Sage](https://github.com/log1x/blade-svg-sage), I find it rather underwhelming due to the following reasons:

 - Unable to handle WordPress attachments
-- Unable to inline SVG's that aren't set in a specific path
+- Unable to inline SVGs that aren't set in a specific path
 - Unable to properly use the asset manifest.
 - I know QWp6t